cs01/termpair/README.md

 ### Encryption
 The TermPair client creates three 128 bit AES encryption keys when it starts:
-* The first is used to encrypt the terminal's output to the browsers so the server cannot read it.
+* The first is used to encrypt the terminal's output before sending it to the server.
-* The second is used by the browser when sending input from the browser to the terminal.
+* The second is used by the browser before sending user input to the server.
 * The third is a "bootstrap" key used by the browser to decrypt the initial connection response from the broadcasting terminal, which contains the above two keys encrypted with this third key.
 The browser obtains this bootstrap key via a [part of the url](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAnchorElement/hash) that the server does not have access to, or via manual user input.
+A public key exchange like Diffie-Hellman was not used since multiple browsers can connect to the terminal, which would increase the complexity of TermPair's codebase.
+Still, DH in some form may be considered in the future.

 ### Web App
 The TermPair client provides the user with a unique URL for the duration of the shaing session.
-That URL points to the TermPair web application that sets up a websocket connection to receive and send the encrypted terminal data.
+That URL points to the TermPair web application (TypeScript/React) that sets up a websocket connection to receive and send the encrypted terminal data.
 When data is received, it is decrypted and written to a browser-based terminal.

-When a users types in the browser's terminal, it is encrypted in the browser with key #2, sent to the server, forwarded from the server to the terminal, then decrypted in the terminal by TermPair.
+When a user types in the browser's terminal, it is encrypted in the browser with key #2, sent to the server, forwarded from the server to the terminal, then decrypted in the terminal by TermPair.
 Finally, the TermPair client writes it to the pty's file descriptor, as if it were being typed directly to the terminal.

 AES keys #1 and #2 get rotated after either key has sent 2^20 (1048576) messages.
 The AES initialization vector (IV) values increment monotonically to ensure they are never reused.

 ## Serving with NGINX
 Running behind an nginx proxy can be done with the following configuration.

-The TermPair server must be started with `termpair serve`, and the port being run on must be specified in the `upstream` configuration.
+The TermPair server must be started already.
+This is usually done as a [systemd service](#running-as-a-systemd-service).
+The port being run on must be specified in the `upstream` configuration.

 ```nginx
 upstream termpair_app {